Gila River Valley: Early inhabitants

 The Huhugam people migrated to the Gila River Valley around 300 BCE.
 They constructed over 500 miles of canals and were able to farm and conduct trade along the river.
 It is estimated that around 50,000–60,000 Huhugam people populated the Gila River Valley at the height of their "Classic Period" (around 1150–1450 CE).
 The Huhugam are considered the ancestors of the Akimel O’odham or Pima people.
 Around 1450 CE, nomadic Apache people arrived in the Gila Valley and Huhugam urban centers were abandoned.
-The Apache continued to raid the Pima with even more success after the introduction of horses into the area.
-An Apache assault in 1780 led to the death or capture of 120 Pima.
+The Apache continued to raid the Akimel O’odham with even more success after the introduction of horses into the area.
+An Apache assault in 1780 led to the death or capture of 120 Akimel O’odham.